 Like the CFRA, the FMLA requires covered employers (i.e., public agencies or private employers of 50 or more employees) to provide up to 12 weeks of leave within a 12-month period for any eligible employee with a qualifying reason.
 Employees are eligible for leave if they have worked for their employer at least 12 months, at least 1,250 hours over the past 12 months, and work at a location where the company employs 50 or more employees within 75 miles.
 The FMLA leave may be paid or unpaid.
 While most American employers will only provide unpaid leave, some employers may offer paid medical leave as a benefit.
 An employee in California may apply for the Disability Insurance (DI) or Paid Family Leave (PFL) benefits with the California Employment Development Department (EDD) as wage replacement benefits.

-Notice is required for FMLA requests.
-For a first FMLA request, an employee does not need to complete any specific formal steps for FMLA leave; the employee is simply expected to provide their employer with as much notice as possible.
+Notice is required for FMLA requests in Los Angeles, CA. For a first FMLA request, an employee does not need to complete any specific formal steps for FMLA leave; the employee is simply expected to provide their employer with as much notice as possible.
 The employee need not specifically mention “FMLA” while requesting leave; however, the employee must sufficiently notify the employer that the leave is for an FMLA-qualifying reason.
 Typically, the employee should provide at least 30 days of notice before taking FMLA leave; however, this is not always possible in emergencies.
 While an employee may not need to explicitly state they are taking FMLA leave if they need to take leave for the same reason twice in one year, they must clearly explain they need FMLA for the second leave period.

 FMLA prevents employers from demoting or firing employees who take medical leave and prevents employees from facing discrimination based on FMLA leave; FMLA also ensures job protection for employees who must take medical leave for specific situations.
 Qualifying for FMLA leave entails certain requirements.
 For example, the claimant must have a serious health condition, or their immediate family member must have a serious health condition that requires in-patient or ongoing in-home care, such as: